WPIRoboticsProjects/GRIP/README.md

 Check out the release notes and [the wiki](https://github.com/WPIRoboticsProjects/GRIP/wiki) for more information.

+Note for Linux users: GRIP requires GTK2 to be installed.
+Most Ubuntu-based distributions include it, but some other distros such as Arch may require it to be manually installed.

 ## Building GRIP From Source

 To build and run, use the included Gradle wrapper script on a Unix System: